Touchstone Talks: Ep 3 - What's Your Number?

 to really be focusing on.

-but these are the things that are going
+these are the things that are going

 to drive the value